Want to design a high converting landing page? Follow along to find the must-have landing page features and boost your conversions.

 Your picture should represent your promise so your visitor can visualize your promise.
-And that’s what you see by using Grammarly, one the widely used writing assistant.
+And that’s what you see by using Grammarly, one of the widely used writing assistants.

 - The pictures should be adequately sized.
 Not too small or not too large!

 - The pictures should be purely relevant to the service or product.
 (Else, why would it even matter?)

 - Curate the picture in such a way that it can quickly grab the attention!

 - Visualize the relevance.